vikbert/oxeh_publisher/source/_posts/How-to-i18n-in-Symfony2.md

 toc: true
 ---

-This article summaried the my know-how about doing i18n in symfony2 project.
+This article summaried the my know-how about doing translations in symfony2 project.
 There are some essential packages and bundles, which I used in my system to apply i18n easier.
 We have to installed them into your symfony 2 project at first.
 Looking only in templates for strings to translate is wrong – with Symfony2 they can come from a hell lot of places.
 That’s part of what `JMSTranslationBundle` tries to solve with extractors for:

 - all calls to the `trans`, or `transChoice` method within PHP files
 - all classes implementing the 'TranslationContainerInterface'